We have excellent musicians but we also have a good quality sound system so we can offer a wide variety of choice.

 But you might also like to hire your own musicians, and you can, from classical soloists to rock bands.
 You may have friends or relatives who are talented with a particular instrument and you’d like them to be involved in the service and that is fine too.

-Alternatively we can produce good music through the sound system so
+Alternatively, we can produce good music through the sound system so feel free to ask if this is something you would like.

 Some popular choices of traditional music are offered below, but you can discuss other ideas too with our vicar or our church organist; the organist’s capabilities and the type and size of organ they use all need to be taken into account.